Skip to content

 InstructionsLoaded fires when CLAUDE.md or .claude/rules/*.md load.
 The payload — file_path, memory_type, load_reason, trigger_file_path — is enough to audit per-session instruction loads (docs).

-Hook Configuration and Combining
+Hook configuration and combining

 Multiple handlers can fire per event/matcher.
 Hooks scope at three levels (docs; settings):